nviennot/velvetpulse/about_me.md

 layout: page
 ---

 My name is Nicolas Viennot.
-I live in NYC in the Upper West Side.
+I live in the Upper West Side of NYC.
 I am a PhD candidate at [Columbia](http://www.cs.columbia.edu/).
 I do backend development at [Crowdtap](http://crowdtap.com).